SSW Food Manufacturing vs Food Service in Japan: April 2026 Changes, Meat Retail and Food Service Cap

 - Review whether the proposed duties match the correct immigration status

-This change is also important for foreign nationals who were planning to work in Japan under SSW-1 in the food service sector.
+This change is also important for foreign nationals who were planning to work in Japan under SSW No. 1 in the food service field.
 Those who planned to come from overseas, or those who planned to change from another status such as student or technical intern, should carefully check the timing and type of their application.

 Points foreign workers should check